AlexeyKvashchuk/CarND-Kidnapped-Vehicle-Project/README.md

 # **Kidnapped Vehicle (Particle Filter) Project**

 In this project I implement a 2 dimensional particle filter in C++.
 A particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step a filter will gets observation and control data.
+At each time step a filter will get an observation and control data.

 ### Particle Filter Algorithm Steps and Inputs